© 2026 WGCU News

 Once a new bridge is constructed in the future, the newly installed grid deck is designed to be repurposed for use on another structure, maximizing long-term value and sustainability.

-Upon reopening, the bridge will be fully accessible to all users, including passenger vehicles, commercial trucks, buses, and delivery vehicles.
+The bridge is now fully accessible to all users, including passenger vehicles, commercial trucks, buses, and delivery vehicles.

 WGCU is your trusted source for news and information in Southwest Florida.
 We are a nonprofit public service, and your support is more critical than ever.
 Keep public media strong and donate now.
 Thank you.